How the Brexit effect is impacting the UK property market

 In May of this year, the governor of the Bank of England, Mark Carney, revealed the UK’s current property crisis.
 As reported in the Evening Standard, since the referendum announcement in 2016, the average property price has fallen by £900.
 However, property value has decreased at a much faster rate in London, at around £3,500 (or 0.7%).

-Looking at individual boroughs, the wealthiest areas experienced the biggest drops in value, with the City of London coming out at a colossal 13.1%.
+The wealthiest areas in individual boroughs experienced the most significant drops in value, with the City of London coming out at a colossal 13.1%.
 But what does this mean for the London property market and the sector as a whole?

 Again, the most affluent boroughs have taken the brunt, with decreases of more than 10%.
-As of January this year, Victoria and St James’s had seen the largest reductions, with an average of 14.1%, followed by 12.1% in Knightsbridge.
-Unfortunately for property owners and investors, the uncertainty surrounding Brexit means these price drops appear set to continue.
+This year, Victoria and St James’s had seen the most significant reductions, with an average of 14.1%, followed by 12.1% in Knightsbridge.
+Unfortunately for property owners and investors, Brexit’s uncertainty means these price drops appear set to continue.

 The Brexit effect – potential for an investors market?